 By 1970, Williams had lost none of his appreciation for the tall (6-foot-6½), right-handed reliever.
 If anything, Williams concluded, “his control is sharper.
 You can’t wait around for him to walk you.
 You’d better go up there swinging.”1

 Indeed, Williams wouldn’t be the only hitter left with that impression.
-In his 14 major-league seasons as a pitcher, Richard Wallace Hall displayed remarkable control, and even into his 40s proved a durable and effective relief pitcher.
+In his 16 major-league seasons as a pitcher, Richard Wallace Hall displayed remarkable control, and even to the age of 40 proved a durable and effective relief pitcher.
 He was the consummate control artist, who seemed to get better with age.
 Asked in retirement to what he attributed his uncanny ability to avoid issuing bases on balls, Hall responded: “Partly it’s concentration; partly I was just born that way; and partly I just played a lot.”2 Whatever the explanation, as former major-league pitcher and longtime Baltimore Orioles announcer Rex Barney wrote, “It looked like anybody in the world could hit him, but he knew where to throw the ball.
 Location, location.”3 As Barney and countless others for so long admired, Dick Hall threw “nothing but strikes.”4 Over the final seven years of his career, a period that spanned 462 innings, Dick Hall issued a total of only 23 unintentional walks.

 Hall didn’t begin his major-league career as a pitcher.
 At Swarthmore College, a prestigious private university in Swarthmore, Pennsylvania, Hall majored in economics (graduating with a bachelor’s degree in January 1953) and minored in history and political science.
 He also earned 11 athletic letters in five sports.
 In basketball, Hall was twice named All Conference; in football, he won honorable mention Little All-America after catching 24 passes and scoring nine touchdowns in 1948; and in track, for many years Hall held the school broad jump record, at 23 feet one-half inch.
 He also scored a goal as a substitute on the soccer team.